SPD Selector

 • Location: Must be positioned higher than all objects requiring lightning protection

-An air terminal cannot work alone.
+An lightning rod cannot work alone.
 It must be integrated with down conductors and a proper grounding system to form a complete air termination network that effectively protects buildings from lightning strikes.

 Air Terminal vs Lightning Rod vs Franklin Rod: Understanding the Terminology